International Committee of the Red Cross: Funding and financial matters

 The 2023 budget of the ICRC amounts to 2.5 billion Swiss francs.
 Most of that money comes from states, including Switzerland in its capacity as the depositary state of the Geneva Conventions, from national Red Cross societies, the signatory states of the Geneva Conventions, and from international organizations like the European Union.
 All payments to the ICRC are voluntary and are received as donations based on two types of appeals issued by the committee: an annual Headquarters Appeal to cover its internal costs and Emergency Appeals for its individual missions.
-In 2023, Ukraine is the ICRC's biggest humanitarian operation (at 316.5 million Swiss francs), followed by Afghanistan (218 million francs) and Syria (171.7 million francs).
+In 2024, Ukraine was the ICRC's biggest humanitarian operation (at 196 million Swiss francs, with 167 million targeting operations in Ukraine directly).

 In 2021, the top donors (>10 million Swiss Francs) to the ICRC were: the United States (544) followed by Germany (247), Switzerland (156), the United Kingdom (153), the European Commission (129), Sweden (93), Norway (87), Canada (66), Japan (51), the Netherlands (46), France (45), Australia (35), Denmark (26), Belgium (25), Ireland (18), Austria (17), Luxembourg (14), Finland (13), Spain (12), Italy (12), and New Zealand (10).
 The ICRC budget is becoming increasingly fragile due to its over-reliance on European and North American governments, little private contributions and little funding from BRICS countries.
 By way of example, in 2021, the United States provided the ICRC over 544 million Swiss Francs, while the Russian Federation provided 1 million, China 710,000, South Africa 225,106 and Brasil made no contribution.

 In March 2023, the ICRC had reported a serious decline in contributions and announced cuts of CHF430 million for 2023 and 2024 with a resulting lay-off of 1,800 jobs at the headquarters and in delegations worldwide.
 The overall budget had almost doubled in ten years from CHF1.18 billion in 2012.
 According to ICRC director Robert Mardini, the reduced influx of donations was caused by the Russian invasion of Ukraine having led to crises in other parts of the world being forgotten.
 In May 2023, the Canton of Geneva pledged 40 million CHF in emergency donations to help the ICRC carry out its missions.